 BOM #2 was an internet BOM that the designer was testing before publishing a book - Moondance by Applewood Farm.
 I did this quilt mostly in batiks with a few tone on tones thrown in.
 This was before I got an obsession about not mixing batiks and cotton prints together (I'm trying to get over that).
 Kris Barlow did some outstanding quilting on it, using variegated thread that brings out all the colors.

 BOM quilt #4 was Stitcher's Garden - a learning BOM that I teach at Mea Bernina.
 This quilt pattern features a different technique every month - pin tucking, twin needle, couching, bobbin play, decorative stitching, and circular embroidery.
 It was so much fun to make as well as to teach.
 I'm in my forth iteration of teaching it and still love it.
 I keep thinking about ways to vary it and have done a few blocks in black and white with just a spot of color.
 Thanks go to Kelly Cline for her amazing quilting on this one.
+Next time I'll catch up on all my current BOM projects - there's a lot of them!

 Happy BOMing!